ShinyDCL/dcl-wand-store/README.md

 This project contains wand store inspired by Ollivanders wand store from Harry Potter.
 Created for Sandstorm's Decentraland contest #7 - Movie Marathon.

+Currently deployed under Decentraland name `Wizardry`.
+Follow <a href="https://ambientcg.com/view?id=Bricks052">this link </a> or type in the Decentraland chatbox `/changerealm wizardry.dcl.eth` to visit the scene.

 ![Wand store from outside](screenshots/store-outside.png)
 ![Wand store from inside](screenshots/store-inside1.png)
 ![Wand store from inside](screenshots/store-inside2.png)